-''' UI.
-Vulnerabilities discovered by the agent are associated with this session.
-If an invalid ID is supplied, the agent will be disabled.
-This option and 'application.session_metadata' are mutually exclusive; if both are set, the agent will be disabled. session id: NEEDS TO BE SET Provide metadata which is used to create a new session ID in the Contrast UI.
-Vulnerabilities discovered by the agent are associated with this new session.
-This value should be formatted as 'key=value' pairs (conforming to RFC 2253).
-Available key names for this configuration are branchName, buildNumber, commitHash, committer, gitTag, repository, testRun, and version.
-This option and 'application.session_id' are mutually exclusive; if both are set the agent will be disabled. session_metadata: NEEDS_TO_BE_SET server Use the settings in this section to set metadata for the server hosting this agent.
-Contrast recognizes common, supported server names, paths, types and environments.
-Doing this may require a new server or license, and it may affect functionality of some features. ==== server: Override the reported server name. name: localhost Override the reported server environment.
-Valid values include 'QA', 'PRODUCTION' and 'DEVELOPMENT'. environment: development Apply a list of labels to the server.
-Labels must be formatted as a comma-delimited list.
-Example - 'label1,label2,label3' tags: NEEDS_TO_BE_SET Override the reported server path.
-New after .NET Framework v21.3.1 and .NET Core v1.8.0. path: NEEDS_TO_BE_SET ----- ==== Use the properties in this YAML file to configure a Contrast agent.
-Go to https://docs.contrastsecurity.com/en/order-of-precedence.html to determine the order of precedence for configuration values. ----- '''
+'''

+mutually exclusive; if both are set, the agent will be disabled.

+session_id: NEEDS_TO_BE_SET

+Provide metadata which is used to create a new session ID in the

+Contrast UI.
+Vulnerabilities discovered by the agent are associated with

+this new session.
+This value should be formatted as 'key=value' pairs

+(conforming to RFC 2253).
+Available key names for this configuration

+are branchName, buildNumber, commitHash, committer, gitTag, repository,

+testRun, and version.
+This option and 'application.session_id' are

+mutually exclusive; if both are set the agent will be disabled.

+session_metadata: NEEDS_TO_BE_SET

+server

+Use the settings in this section to set metadata for the server

+hosting this agent.
+Contrast recognizes common, supported server

+names, paths, types and environments.
+Doing this may require a new

+server or license, and it may affect functionality of some features.

+-----

+server:

+Override the reported server name.

+name: localhost

+Override the reported server environment.
+Valid

+values include 'QA', 'PRODUCTION' and 'DEVELOPMENT'.

+environment: development

+Apply a list of labels to the server.
+Labels

+must be formatted as a comma-delimited list.

+Example - 'label1,label2,label3'

+tags: NEEDS_TO_BE_SET

+Override the reported server path.
+New after

+.NET Framework v21.3.1 and .NET Core v1.8.0.

+path: NEEDS_TO_BE_SET

+Use the properties in this YAML file to configure a Contrast agent.

+Go to https://docs.contrastsecurity.com/en/order-of-precedence.html

+to determine the order of precedence for configuration values.

+-----

+====

+Use this setting if you want to temporarily disable a Contrast agent.

+Set to 'true' to enable the agent; set to 'false' to disable the agent.

+enable: true

+'''